What to Do/Hear/See | Dec. 6-12

 Collegium Cincinnati |

-It would not be Christmas without a “Messiah” performance, and this should be a good one, and unique in this region for its use of only 16 singers and a small chamber orchestra, all highly skilled pros, with soloists stepping out from the ensemble.
+It would not be Christmas without a “Messiah” performance, and this should be a good one.
+Unique in this region for its use of only 16 singers and a small chamber orchestra, all highly skilled pros, soloists will step out from the ensemble.
 The talented and creative Chris Eanes is on the podium.
 And there are also two dates/locations from which to choose.

 Knox Music Series | Knox Church, 3400 Michigan Ave., Cincinnati, OH 45208.
 513-321-2573.